Who is at Risk?

-Young people between 16 and 29 are the most likely to be involved in fall-asleep crashes.
+Young people between 16 and 29 are the most likely to be involved in drowsy driving and fall-asleep crashes.
 The subgroup at greatest risk comprised the brightest, most energetic, and hardest working teens.

 Be aware of and try reducing the lifestyle-related risks if you know you are going to drive.

 Before a long trip you should get adequate sleep before getting behind the wheel.
 Even napping just before a long drive may help make up for sleep loss in the short term.

 Avoid drinking alcohol the night before your trip.
 The combination of alcohol and sleepiness makes you a very dangerous driver, even at low levels of alcohol use.

 Eat lightly.
 A heavy meal before you start can make you drowsy.

 Don’t drive late at night when you normally sleep.
 Most crashes occur between midnight and 6 a.m.

 Taking drugs or any kind of pep pills should also be avoided.